Advocacy

 Images from For the Love of It! by Garth Williams

-It’s important that artists and freelancers are present in these conversations, for fairer representation and to ensure broader perspectives in strategy building.
+It’s important that artists and freelancers are more consistently present in strategic conversations, for fairer representation and to ensure broader perspectives in strategy building.
 Given that we operate outside buildings and lack the kind of infrastructure in our organisations that generally offers visibility, I’m not going to hold my breath.
 But I remain optimistic that we can build the kinds of organisations that present artists in leadership roles.